General Post-operative Instructions

 Keep your head elevated by using pillows or a reclining chair for 24 hours post-operatively.
 It is also important to get 8 10 hours of sleep a night to promote healing and well-being.

-- Severity of post-operative pain will depend on the procedure and your physical condition.
+- The severity of postoperative pain will depend on the procedure and your physical condition.
 Take medication for pain precisely as directed by our staff.

 - Healing is slower for the removal of impacted teeth.